drop-games/eb-docs/docs/Whitepaper/Blockchain.md

 ### Staking

-Stake & incl. timed locking for more reward
+Stake & incl. timed locking for more reward.
+Tim is not a big fan of this.

-Flash pools with affiliates
+Flash pools with affiliates - stinky

 ### Lending